bigskysoftware/missing/www/docs/60-variables.md

 We use several CSS variables that you can override to customize your site.
-You can create multiple classes that set these variables and switch between them to create multiple themes, or use the `prefers-color-scheme` @media query to create a dark theme.
+You can create multiple classes that set these variables and switch between them to create multiple themes.
+When overriding color variables, be sure to use the `light-dark()` CSS function in order to preserve the light/dark theme functionality.

 This is a reference of all the variables you can set on the root `<html>` element.
 There are a few more that are used with specific components or utility